mklobucaric/FischerPI/README.md

 ## Features

-- Graphical User Interface (GUI) to manual operate the robotic arm
+- Graphical User Interface (GUI) to manually operate the robotic arm
 - Positioning and storing of coordinates
 - Sequential programming and running of commands
 - Saving and reloading of instructions